 By Micky Garner and Brian Butchers

 After a long drawn out discussion on wages, the Committee decided to employ a new groundsman in Mr Wright for the coming season.
-There were grand celebrations in May when Tony Cummins and Sheila Constantine were married at St Elphege’s Church Wallington and a fine reception for the couple when they arrived at the Beddington Cricket club.
+There were grand celebrations in May when Tony Cummins and Sheila Constantine were married at St Elphege’s Church Wallington and a fine reception for the couple when they arrived at the Beddington Cricket Club.
 Tony Cummins like his father was later to become the Club President himself, after producing a cricketing son and daughter.

 The 2nd XI runners up in the previous two seasons, were slightly disappointed to finish 5th in the 2nd Division, the Captain Geoff Knight missing seven matches through injury.
 The team played under three captains.
 Nonetheless some excellent bowling and catching saw some fine victories recorded eight in all, especially the defeat of eventual champions Purley.
 The performance of the season however belonged to the evergreen Ron Dolby who scored 378 runs opening the innings and whose 31 wickets cost 7.39 runs apiece.
-Finally the team were indebted to Arnold Cummins and Pat Smyth for their competent work as Umpire and scorer throughout the season.
+Finally the team were indebted to Arnold Cummins and Pat Smyth for their competent work as umpire and scorer throughout the season.

-The 3rd IX for this year captained by Mike Terry with B King as Vice-Captain.
-In their first match against Sunbury.
-Stewart took 7 wickets for 23 runs in 12 overs, Sunbury being bowled out for 118 runs, in reply Beddington scored 119 for 5 wickets with Roy Collins 61 runs and J Southgate 27 runs.
+The 3rd IX for this year was captained by Mike Terry with B King as Vice-Captain.
+In their first match against Sunbury, Stewart took 7 wickets for 23 runs in 12 overs, Sunbury being bowled out for 118 runs.
+In reply Beddington scored 119 for 5 wickets with Roy Collins 61 runs and J Southgate 27 runs.
 By June, the Third XI had won four of their first five games until the Old Whitgiftians spoilt the fun in the sixth.
 In August Beddington declared against Mitcham at 150 for 5 wickets with R Collins 58 n.o. and K Dolby 37 runs.
 Mitcham in reply were bowled out for 22 runs with P Pepper 5 wickets for 6 runs and D Robson 5 wickets for 9 runs.
 In September they had another fine win over Bromley by two runs with D Robson taking another 6 wickets.

 This was a good season for the third XI with R Collins topping the batting averages in great speed, with D Robson, P Pepper and C Dolby sharing the wickets.
 Mike Terry must have been pleased in his first year as Captain.
-The 4th XI had started the year without a Captain until a true veteran of the club Mr Ted Hill was asked to Skipper the side and he accepted the challenge.
+The 4th XI had started the year without a Captain until a true veteran of the club Mr Ted Hill was asked to skipper the side and he accepted the challenge.
 Ted Hill a Barnardo’s Boy, had been adopted as a boy by a Wallington builder, he had flown as a rear gunner for Bomber Command in the RAF, and also helped the club to restore the Pavilion in their hour of need, after the second Pavilion fire (1969-70).

 After the success of last season 1981 was very much an anti-climax for Beddington 1st XI, when they recorded only four wins and finished as low as 16th in the league.
 The reasons were fairly clear neither batsmen nor bowlers achieved the same level of performances as the previous season.
 David Laitt finishing the season with 41 wickets, including 26 in the last five games.
-Roger Laitt established himself as one of the Championship leading batsmen, with his first 100 runs against Streatham and a total of 460 runs at an average of 32.85.
-Robert Cummins although perhaps not scoring as heavily scored 407 runs at an average of 29.7 runs and played several good innings including a century at Maldon Wanderers.
+Roger Laitt established himself as one of the Championship leading batsmen, with his first century against Streatham and a total of 460 runs at an average of 32.85.
+Robert Cummins although perhaps not scoring as heavily scored 407 runs at an average of 29.7 runs and played several good innings including a century at Malden Wanderers.

 The find of the season was Malcolm Sales, a local Beddington boy who came into the first XI half-way through the season and proceeded to the top of both the bowling and batting average with 32.40 runs.
 He may improve the performances of the side next season.
 Useful contributions came from Tony Cummins, Jon Rix and Tim Alcroft.
 The fielding as ever was of a high standard with R Laitt, T Cummins and T Alcroft sharing 34 catches between them, in a disappointing season.

-The Beddington 2nd XI under a new Captain in Jonathan Rix were still the most consistent side in the club finishing in 5th place, fairly reflecting a season in which the side looked very good at times, but at others very ordinary, the side was unusually short of available spin bowlers causing an unbalanced attack at times.
+The Beddington 2nd XI under a new Captain in Jonathan Rix were still the most consistent side in the club finishing in 5th place, fairly reflecting a season in which the side looked very good at times, but at others very ordinary.
+The side was unusually short of available spin bowlers causing an unbalanced attack at times.
 Jonathan Cummins taking 25 wickets in 8 games and Farrh Zaman went one better.
 Peter Pepper was the most consistent seamer, with 20 wickets and Ron Dolby although only playing seven games through injury topped both the bowling and the batting averages.
 Martin Seymour who scored 101 n.o. in a disappointing draw against Streatham.

 Graham Brown in a brief visit from the first XI scored 113 n.o. against the Old Whitgiftians and Malcolm Sales contributions soon attracted the attention of the 1st XI.
 The wicket keeping was mainly in the hands of Tony Ward whose 18 victims included 5 stumpings, the fielding was somewhat lacking and not up to the standard of previous years.